GetManta/Manta/README.md

  - Support optimistic concurrency
  - Support any kind of message serialization
  - Support any kind of loggers through ILogger interface
- - MS SQL Server persistance implementation (without Linearizer)
+ - MS SQL Server persistance implementation
  - Single-writer pattern for MS SQL Server implementation (Linearizer)

 last but not least